json-schema-org/json-schema-spec/jsonschema-core.md

 #### Dialect Determination

-When the evaluation encounters a new schema resource (i.e. the lexical scope changes), the first task is to determine the dialect used by the schema.
+When evaluation encounters a new schema resource (i.e. the lexical scope changes), the first task is to determine the dialect used by the schema.
 To do this, implementations MUST determine the dialect using the following prioritized steps.